Why are you guys doing this tour thingy throughout 2011 and 2012?

-Why? is an incredibly important question.
-Yet we often forget to question why we’re doing something, and instead we just do it in perpetuity: We keep buying stuff.
+Why? is an important question.
+Yet we often forget to question why we’re doing something, and instead we just do it in perpetuity: We keep buying excess stuff.
 We keep working at the same jobs we hate.
 We keep accumulating debt.
 We keep the same friends.
 We keep buying new cars every few years.
 We keep eating junk.
 We keep avoiding the gym.
 We stay in hurtful relationships.

 And we do these things without considering the purpose—without asking why?

 With respect to our 33-city meetup tour, some people have thought it was to promote our new book, Minimalism: Live a Meaningful Life, which is a good assumption because we are very proud of that book, and we do want to promote it.
 And face it, “going on a book tour” sounds kind of cool, doesn’t it?
 But truth be told, paying to travel across North America isn’t a practical way of promoting a book, especially when many of the people who attend our meetups have already bought the book.

 So, if we’re not doing this meetup tour to promote something, then why might we be doing it?
 We had to ask ourselves this question before embarking on the journey.